Hybrid Model for Teaching and Learning

 Smaller recitation sections and meeting groups already scheduled for the course will still be accommodated to supplement the remote lecture.

 Courses with enrollments at or under the current guidelines for gathering sizes will be provided a room assignment that accommodates physical distancing.
-This gathering limit, currently defined by the Commonwealth, is 25 people (23 students, one instructor and one teaching assistant).
+While the gathering limit currently defined by the Commonwealth is 25 people, instruction will be permitted for larger numbers as long as physical distancing can be accommodated.

 If a course is to be taught in-person in the fall in an assigned classroom, it must also afford instruction to those who are remote.